Input data

 GPSEA uses the protein data in several places: to show distribution of variants with respect to the protein domains or other features of biological interest, and to group the individuals based on presence of a variant predicted to affect the protein features.
 In all cases, the protein data must be formatted as an instance of ProteinMetadata and here we show how to get the data and use it in the analysis.

-The protein data (ProteinMetadata) can be obtained in several ways, ordered by the convenience:
+The protein data (ProteinMetadata) can be obtained in several ways, ordered (again) by their convenience:

 • fetched from UniProt REST API